metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/simulink.rst

 executed as part of a test bench.
 Simulink support requires an installed copy of MATLAB and Simulink.

-Adding Simulink models to components
+Adding Simulink models to Components
 ------------------------------------

 Via the Component Authoring Tool